hullsean/iheavy_automation/README.md

 * Steps to Rebuild IHEAVY.COM

 1. update iheavy/composer.json to change any versions
+- still using the codecommit version, need to switch to github & test
 2. git commit -am "updated version x of php package"
 - need to test.  does this still use codecommit version of ihi infra?
 - answer: yes :)